Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Simulations

-Figure~\ref{fig: proportion consistent DAGs} compares the proportion of consistently estimated DAGs in the oracle setting for Algorithm~\ref{alg_triangle_SP} (i.e., with search-depth $d=\infty$) with number of runs $r \in \lbrace 1, 5, 10\rbrace$, Algorithm~\ref{alg: greedy sp depth and start control} with search depths $d\in\{1,4,5\}$ and number of runs $r\in\{1,5,10\}$, the PC algorithm, and the GES algorithm.
-The number of nodes in these simulations is $p=10$, and we consider the different $\lambda$-values: $0.1, 0.01$ and $0.001$ for the PC algorithm, Algorithm~\ref{alg_triangle_SP} and Algorithm~\ref{alg: greedy sp depth and start control}.
-Note that we run GES with $n=100,000$ samples since there is no oracle version for GES.

-As expected, we see that increasing the number of runs for Algorithm~\ref{alg_triangle_SP} and Algorithm~\ref{alg: greedy sp depth and start control} results in a consistently higher rate of model recovery.
-In addition, for each fixed number of runs for Algorithm~\ref{alg: greedy sp depth and start control}, search depth $d=4$ has the best performance compared to all other search depths.
-The optimality of the search depth $4$ for Algorithm~\ref{alg: greedy sp depth and start control} coincides with the observation that the average Markov equivalence class has $4$ elements, as discussed in Subsection~\ref{subsec: the problem of markov equivalence}.
+Figure~\ref{fig: proportion consistent DAGs} compares the proportion of consistently estimated DAGs in the oracle setting for Algorithm~\ref{alg: greedy sp depth and start control} with number of runs $r \in \lbrace 1, 5, 10\rbrace$ and depth $d\in\{1,4,5,\infty\}$, the PC-algorithm, and the greedy equivalence search.
+Notice that the instance of Algorithm~\ref{alg: greedy sp depth and start control} with parameter settings $r = 1$ and $d = \infty$ is the triangle sparsest permutation algorithm; i.e.~Algorithm~\ref{alg_triangle_SP}.
+The number of nodes in these simulations is $p=10$, and we consider $\lambda$-values: $0.1, 0.01$ and $0.001$ for the PC-algorithm and Algorithm~\ref{alg: greedy sp depth and start control}.
+Note that we only run the greedy equivalence search with $n=100,000$ samples since there is no oracle version for this algorithm.
+As expected, increasing the number of runs for Algorithm~\ref{alg: greedy sp depth and start control} results in a consistently higher rate of model recovery.
+In addition, for each fixed number of runs, Algorithm~\ref{alg: greedy sp depth and start control} with search depth $d=4$ performs similarly to $d=\infty$, in line with the observation that the average Markov equivalence class has $4$ elements, as discussed in Section~\ref{subsec: the problem of markov equivalence}.
+For this reason, we recommend setting the search depth $d = 4$.
+Regarding the choice of $r$, in the low-dimensional setting we have found that choosing $r$ to be of the same magnitude as the number of nodes $p$ produces good estimates.
+To accelerate computations, for high-dimensional sparse graphs with large $p$, we used $d=1$ and $r=50$; see Figure~\ref{fig:high_dim_roc}.